Semiconductors | DRAM & NAND MemoryHBM4 AI Memory

 • Three-Player Oligopoly: With Samsung, SK Hynix, and Micron controlling ~95% of DRAM supply, the market is structurally oligopolistic.
 New entrants face $30B+ capex requirements and decade-long learning curves that effectively preclude competition.
 Micron is the only US-based survivor of what was once a much larger industry.

-Micron is a net beneficiary of AI in the near term — the HBM4 supercycle is directly driven by AI infrastructure build-out, and talentScarcity and proprietaryData moats are strengthened by AI's demands on specialized chip design.
-However, the oligopoly structure and commodity memory exposure mean the AI tailwind is cyclical rather than structural: Micron does not own a software layer, a data flywheel, or a network effect that compounds independently of the hardware cycle.
-The moat is durable only as long as the HBM margin premium holds.
+Micron is a clear net beneficiary of AI — the HBM4 supercycle is directly driven by AI infrastructure build-out, talentScarcity and proprietaryData are strengthened by AI's demand for specialised chip design, and the shift to 3–5 year HBM contracts has upgraded transactionEmbedding from weakened to intact.
+The moat is materially better than a year ago, but Micron still does not own a software layer, a data flywheel, or a network effect that compounds independently of the hardware cycle, so durability remains tied to the HBM margin premium holding through CY2027–2028.

 AI-Vulnerable Moats